Access the full text.

 <p>In response to the recession of 2007â2009, the maximum duration of U.S. unemployment insurance (UI) benefits was extended to an unprecedented 99 weeks.
 We exploit variation in the timing and size of the UI benefit extensions across states to estimate their overall impact on unemployment exits, comparing the most recent and prior extension episodes.
 We find a small but statistically significant increase in labor force attachment due to extended UI in both periods with little or no impact on job finding.
 Despite these small estimates, extended benefits can account for a substantial share of the increase in long-term unemployment.</p>

-Journal of Human Resources – University of Wisconsin Press
+– University of Wisconsin Press

-To save an article, log in first, or sign up for a DeepDyve account if you don’t already have one.
+To get new article updates from a journal on your personalized homepage, please log in first, or sign up for a DeepDyve account if you don’t already have one.

 All DeepDyve websites use cookies to improve your online experience.
 They were placed on your computer when you launched this website.
 You can change your cookie settings through your browser.